kubernetes/community/keps/sig-network/0031-20181017-kube-proxy-services-optional.md

 It is important for overall scalability that kube-proxy does not receive data for Service/Endpoints objects that it is not going to affect.
 This can reduce load on the kube-proxy and the network by never receiving the updates in the first place.

-The proposal is to make this feature available by annotating the Service object with this label: `service.kubernetes.io/alternative-service-proxy`.
+The proposal is to make this feature available by annotating the Service object with this label: `service.kubernetes.io/service-proxy-name`.
 If this label key is set, with any value, the associated Endpoints object will automatically inherit that label from the Service object as well.

 When this label is set, kube-proxy will behave as if that service does not exist.
 None of the functionality that kube-proxy provides will be available for that service.

 kube-proxy will properly implement this label both at object creation and on dynamic addition/removal/updates of this label, either providing functionality or not for the service based on the latest version on the object.

+It is optional for other service proxy implementations (besides kube-proxy) to implement this feature.
+They may ignore this value and still remain conformant with kubernetes services.

 It is expected that this feature will mainly be used on large clusters with lots (>1000) of services.
 Any use of this feature in a smaller cluster will have negligible impact.